Utah's Connection to

 Gallaudet University, which changed its name to Gallaudet University in 1986, has never had a Deaf president since its founding in 1864.
 This changed on August 24, 1987, when Jerry Lee, the university's sixth president, announced his resignation.
 The search for a new president began, attracting a total of sixty-seven applicants, nine of whom were Deaf.
 By February 1988, the Gallaudet Board of Trustees had narrowed the selection down to three candidates.
 The final three included Dr. Elisabeth A. Zinser, a hearing woman, and two Deaf candidates, Dr. Harvey J. Corson and Dr. I. K. Jordan (Christiansen & Barnett, 1995).

-Young Gallaudet alums formed a committee named "The Duck" and staged a rally on the university's football field on March 1, 1988.
-The rally aimed to encourage alums, students, faculty, and staff to push the board of trustees to appoint a Deaf person as the next president of the university.
+Young Gallaudet alums formed a committee named 'The Duck' and staged a rally on the university's football field on March 1, 1988.
+The rally aimed to unite alums, students, faculty, and staff in pushing the board of trustees to appoint a Deaf person as the next president of the university.
 More than 1,500 people attended the event and received flyers.
 These flyers highlighted the fact that other institutions had elected leaders from diverse backgrounds, such as a Roman Catholic was elected president at Notre Dame in 1942, a Woman was elected president at Wellesley College in 1875, a Jewish person was elected president at Yeshiva University in 1886, and a Black person was elected president at Howard University in 1926.
 The flyers stated that Gallaudet University should also have a Deaf person as its president (Christiansen & Barnett, 1995).
-According to Gannon (1987), students realized the significance of having a Deaf president during the event.
+According to Gannon (1987), students realized the significance of having a Deaf president during the event, underscoring the strength of the community in achieving a common goal.

-Young Gallaudet alums formed a committee named "The Duck" and staged a rally on the university's football field on March 1, 1988.
-The rally aimed to encourage alums, students, faculty, and staff to push the board of trustees to appoint a Deaf person as the next president of the university.
+Young Gallaudet alums formed a committee named 'The Duck' and staged a rally on the university's football field on March 1, 1988.
+The rally aimed to unite alums, students, faculty, and staff in pushing the board of trustees to appoint a Deaf person as the next president of the university.
 More than 1,500 people attended the event and received flyers.
 These flyers highlighted the fact that other institutions had elected leaders from diverse backgrounds, such as a Roman Catholic was elected president at Notre Dame in 1942, a Woman was elected president at Wellesley College in 1875, a Jewish person was elected president at Yeshiva University in 1886, and a Black person was elected president at Howard University in 1926.
 The flyers stated that Gallaudet University should also have a Deaf person as its president (Christiansen & Barnett, 1995).
-According to Gannon (1987), students realized the significance of having a Deaf president during the event.
+According to Gannon (1987), students realized the significance of having a Deaf president during the event, underscoring the strength of the community in achieving a common goal.

 Announcement of Appointment as New Hearing